ollieistic/dotfiles/README.md

 ## Installation
 ⚠️ **WARNING:** This will change your keyboard layout and mirror servers to swedish!

-If you'd like to use my dotfiles, please run the following commands individually:
+If you'd still like to use my dotfiles after reading the warnings above, please run the following commands individually:
 ```
 git clone https://github.com/ollieistic/dotfiles.git ~/dotfiles
 cd ~/dotfiles/installation